 Read Now: How Dental Hygienists Clean Teeth!
 What You Need to Know!

 Popcorn can cause a gingival abscess.
 When popcorn gets stuck underneath the gum line and is not removed, the body starts the inflammatory process to remove the popcorn.
 Popcorn kernels do not dissolve, so the body is in a chronic state of inflammation, potentially leading to a gingival abscess.

-If you notice an area that is quite inflamed, with red, smooth bulbous tissue and bleeds easily, please see your dental professional.
-If you have an abscess, it can get quite serious, potentially causing hospitalization and very rarely death.
+Please see your dental professional if you notice an area that is quite inflamed, with red, smooth bulbous tissue and bleeds easily.
+If you have an abscess, it can get quite serious, potentially causing hospitalization and, very rarely, death.

 Can food stuck in gums cause gum pain?

 Food that becomes stuck under the gumline can cause pain and pressure.
 The best way to prevent pain in the gums from food is to maintain a consistent oral hygiene routine of brushing and flossing to remove food and to see a dental professional for hygiene appointments at least every six months.